Barry M. Goldwater Scholarship Referee Guidelines

 An effective Goldwater Scholarship letter:

 • Makes the case for excellence.
 In recent years, Goldwater recipients have had an average GPA of 3.9.
 Every student who advances in the Goldwater competition is assumed to hold great promise in a research-based career.
-If you regard the student as exceptional, your evidence should include more than his or her performance in one class.
+If you regard the student as exceptional, your evidence should include more than their performance in one class.
 Your task is to go beyond the grade book.

 • Confirms and validates.
 It is important for recommenders to comment on the seriousness of the student’s interests and career goals, to attest to the student’s research activities and to assess the student’s potential to make a significant impact on the world of scientific discovery.